Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

 \section{Model}

 We first introduce the major components of our model:

-\paragraph{Players:} We consider a set of $n$ players indexed by $i \in \{1,\dots,n\}$.
-Each player $i$ holds a private data point $x_i \in [0,1]$, drawn independently from an unknown distribution $\mathcal{D}$ with known variance $\sigma^2$.
-The data is sensitive and must be protected prior to any sharing.
+\paragraph{Players.} We consider a set of $n$ players indexed by $i \in \{1,\dots,n\}$.
+Each player $i$ holds a private data point $x_i \in [0,1]$, drawn independently from a distribution $\mathcal{D}$ with unknown mean but \emph{known} variance $\sigma^2$.
+(Note that the assumption of known variance is the same that is made in the most closely related works~\citep{cummings2015accuracy,fallah2022bridging,satml2023,fallah2023optimal}.
+Other related works use similar assumptions that control the variance through bounded data or sub-gaussianity).
+Then, the agents' goal is to estimate the mean through data sharing.
+Estimation problems (specifically, mean estimation) have been extensively studied in the literature that deals with data acquisition under privacy constraints~\citep{ghosh_selling_privacy,ghosh2013privacy,buyingwithoutverification,roth2012conducting,satml2023,cummings2015accuracy}.
+This particular variant (with known variance) also arises in many real-world contexts where the variance is well-understood from historical data, but the mean evolves over time.
+Each player's data is sensitive and must be protected prior to any sharing.
 Each player $i$ is characterized by a single-dimensional privacy cost parameter $c_i > 0$, which captures her privacy attitude and impacts how costly it is for that player to share her data.
 In our setting, players are allowed to have \textit{heterogeneous privacy attitudes}.
 We assume that all $c_i$'s come from the bounded interval $[c_{min}, c_{max}]$ with $c_{min} > 0$.
 Without loss of generality, the cost parameter $c_i$'s are ordered, i.e., $c_1 \leq c_2 \leq ..... \leq c_n$.

-\paragraph{Coalitions and $\epsilon$-profiles:} We study a setting with at most one coalition.
+\paragraph{Coalitions and $\epsilon$-profiles.} We consider a setting with at most one coalition.
 Let $S \subseteq \{1,\dots,n\}$ denote the set of participating players, or the \emph{coalition}.
 Players outside the coalition do not share their data and do not benefit from the joint computation.
-We do not consider the formation of multiple coalitions; players decide only whether or not to join the single coalition $S$.
-Therefore, any non-trivial coalition $S$ is of size $|S| \geq 2$.
+We do not consider the formation of multiple coalitions; players decide only whether or not to join the single coalition $S$ (this can be seen as a non-cooperative game theory problem where players simultaneously decide whether to participate, without being able to coordinate with others).
+Any non-trivial coalition $S$ is of size $|S| \geq 2$.
 When no data sharing occurs between the players, the coalition is \textit{empty}, hence trivial, and has size $0$.
-Unless otherwise specified, a 'coalition' in our setting would always refer to a non-trivial one.
+Unless otherwise specified, a `coalition' in our setting refers to a non-trivial one.

-If player $i$ participates, i.e. if $i \in S$, she locally perturbs her data using the Laplace mechanism, and obtains a noisy data point $\tilde{x}_i$, as follows:
+If player $i$ participates, i.e., if $i \in S$, she locally perturbs her data using the Laplace mechanism, and obtains a noisy data point $\tilde{x}_i$, as follows: